Ptolemais (bishopric): History

 According to Josephus, the name of the ancient city of Acre, which he called Akre, was changed to Antiochia Ptolemais (Ἀντιόχεια Πτολεμαΐς) shortly after Alexander the Great's conquest, and then simply to Ptolemais, probably by Ptolemy I Soter, after the Wars of the Diadochi led to the partition of the kingdom of Alexander the Great and its inclusion first into the Egypt-based Lagid empire, then in the Seleucid Empire.

 Around 37 BC, the Romans conquered the Hellenized Phoenician port city called Akko.
 It became a colony in southern Roman Phoenicia, called Colonia Claudia Felix Ptolemais Garmanica Stabilis.

 The Romans built a breakwater and expanded the harbor at the present location of the harbor...
 In the Roman/Byzantine period, Acre-Ptolemais was an important port city.
 It minted its own coins, and its harbor was one of the main gates to the land.
 Through this port the Roman Legions came by ship to crush the Jewish revolt in 67AD.
-It also served was used as connections to the other ports (for example, Caesarea and Jaffa)....The port of Acre (Ptolemais) was a station on Paul's naval travel, as described in Acts of the Gospels (21, 6-7): "And when we had taken our leave one of another, we took ship; and they returned home again.
+It also served as a connection to the other ports, for example Caesarea and Jaffa.
+The port of Acre (Ptolemais) was a station on Paul's naval travel, as described in Acts of the Gospels (21, 6-7): "And when we had taken our leave one of another, we took ship; and they returned home again.
 And when we had finished our course from Tyre, we came to Ptolemais, and saluted the brethren, and abode with them one day".

-During the rule of the emperor Claudius there was a building drive in Ptolemais and veterans of the legions settled here.
-The city was one of four colonies (with Berytus, Aelia Capitolina, and Caesarea Maritima) created in the Levant by Roman emperors for veterans of their Roman legions.
+During the rule of Claudius Legions' veterans settled.
+With Berytus, Aelia Capitolina, and Caesarea Maritima, the city was one of four colonies created by Roman emperors in the Levant for veterans of their legions.

-By 190, it had also become an important center for Christianity, with Clarus, the Bishop of Ptolemais, participated in a council of Christian leaders.
+By 190, it had also become an important center for Christianity, with Clarus, the Bishop of Ptolemais, participating in a Christian leaders council.

-Towards the end of the third century, Ptolemais was a predominantly Christian city, but with a large Jewish community.
-An unidentified visitor from Italy reported that in the sixth century, the city had beautiful churches.
+Towards the end of the third century, Ptolemais was a predominantly Christian city with a large Jewish community.
+In the sixth century, an unidentified visitor from Italy reported that the city had beautiful churches.
 Indeed, an important discovery was made in 2011: a Byzantine church in the middle of San Giovanni d'Acri, as it was called in the Middle Ages.